Vg34100/Minecraft-FishingFrenzy/README.md

 ### Mod Configuration File

-- Located in the config folder, the configuration file allows you to customize various aspects of the mod, such as fishing rod properties and bait effects.
+- Located in the config folder, the configuration file allows you to customize various aspects of the mod, such as fishing rod properties and bait effects (To be implemented).
 - Easy mode can be enabled through this file to simplify fish spawning conditions.

 ---------------